GannaChernyshova/labspace-dhi-node/.labspace/05-compliance.md

 **View SBOMs in Docker Hardened Images**

-DHI Prive SBOMs in the CycloneDX, SPDX or Scout formats.
-To view the specific SBOM file, like SPDX SBOM that is widely adopted in open-source ecosystems, you can use the `docker scout attest get` command:
+DHI provides SBOMs in the CycloneDX, SPDX, or Scout formats.
+To view a specific SBOM file, such as the SPDX SBOM that is widely adopted in open-source ecosystems, you can use the `docker scout attest get` command:
 ```bash
 docker scout attest get $$orgname$$/dhi-node:24.9.0-debian13 \
 --predicate-type https://spdx.dev/Document